 - Nevada Regulates Online Poker: As expected, Nevada was the first state to bring online poker back to the US following Black Friday, and in late 2013 NV players could once again legally play online poker games.

 - Delaware and New Jersey Follow: Not long after Nevada passed its online poker legislation, New Jersey and Delaware also made online poker legal and started issuing licenses to online poker sites, with the likes of WSOP.com and PokerStars entering the new markets.

 - Pennsylvania and Michigan Regulate Online Poker: In 2017, Pennsylvania regulated online poker, followed by Michigan in 2019.
-To this date, these are the last states to offer online poker licenses, with regulation pending in a number of other states.

 - Interstate Deal in the Works: As state-by-state regulation of online poker continues to progress, a comprehensive interstate deal that would allow players from all the states to join the same player pool is in the works.
 While such a deal already exists among a handful of states, a more comprehensive legislation is still being worked on and is expected to come into power in the years to come.